graphql/graphiql/packages/graphiql/docs/plugins.md

 ## Usage: ESM

-Now that it's published or in your monorepo, you can use the plugin in ESM bundler mode easily
+Now that it's published to npm or in your monorepo, you can use the plugin in ESM bundler mode easily

 ```tsx
 import { GraphiQL } from 'graphiql';